AdobeDocs/experience-manager-learn.en/help/forms/headless-forms/install-af-react-libraries.md

 ```

+>[!NOTE]
+>
+>The drop-down list and the card layout in this tutorial were created using [Material UI library](https://mui.com/).
+You will need to download the appropriate Material UI packages to get the code working on your system.

 ## Setup Proxy

 Cross-Origin Resource Sharing (CORS) is a security mechanism that restricts web browsers from making requests to a different domain than the one the app is hosted on.
 CORS errors can occur when you try to fetch data from an API hosted on a different domain.
 By setting up a proxy, you can bypass CORS restrictions and make requests to the API from your React app.
 I have used the following code in a file called setUpProxy.js in the src folder. **Make sure you change the target to point to your publish instance.**